rgb-protocol/RGB-Documentation/annexes/commitments.md

 ## Generating commitment id

-The commitment mechanism uses traits from [`commit_verify`] crate, specifically its `id.rs`and `merkle.rs` modules.
+The commitment mechanism uses traits from [`commit_verify`] module in `rgb-consensus`, specifically its `id.rs`and `merkle.rs` submodules.

 ### `CommitEncode` trait

 It is the main trait which must be implemented for each type requiring a dedicated commitment id.

-The trait implementation can be done either with derive macro `#[derive(CommitEncode)]` or by providing a manual implementation.
+The trait requires to define:

-The derive macro takes two arguments: `strategy` and `id`:
+- `CommitmentId` specifies a commitment id type, i.e. a type wrapping 32-byte tagged SHA256 hash, implementing `CommitmentId` trait (see details below).
-- `id` must specify a resulting commitment id type, i.e. type wrapping 32-byte tagged SHA256 hash, implementing `CommitmentId` trait (the implementation provides a tag for the hasher - see trait details below).
-The type must also provide a converting constructor from `commit_verify::Sha256` hasher.
+  For instance `Operation` defines `OpId` as its commitment type.
-- `strategy` specifies a workflow used to feed the type data to the SHA256 tagged hasher:
+- `commit_encode` specifies an encoding for the bytestream that will be the input of the tagged hasher.
+Typical strategies are:
-  * `strategy = strict`: the hasher receives strict-serialized object;
+  * strict: the data is strict-serialized
-  * `strategy = conceal`: the type data are first concealed, and only then are strict-serialized into the hasher.
+  * conceal: the data is concealed and then strict-serialized

-Manual `CommitEncode` implementation must be provided only when the commitment procedure is custom and can't be implemented using any of the strategies, for instance when a collection must be merklized (see on merklization below).
+  * merkle: the data is organized in a merkle tree structure to obtain the merkle root

-NB: you should never call methods of `CommitEncode` trait directly, and instead use `CommitId` trait, which automatically extends it with user-facing methods.
+NB: It should never be necessary to call methods of `CommitEncode` trait directly, since `CommitId` trait automatically extends it with user-facing methods.

 ### `CommitmentId` trait